Which VM Network Should I Choose?

-- Public = internet reachable (both incoming - the internet can directly reach your VM, and outgoing - your VM can reach anywhere on the Internet).
+- Public: These networks are internet reachable (both incoming — the internet can directly reach your VM, and outgoing — your VM can reach anywhere on the Internet).
 If you choose public, make sure you've got good firewall rules and other appropriate security precautions in place to reduce your chances of being compromised.

-- NAT = Network Address Translation (NAT) allows your VM to connect outbound to the internet globally, but does not generally allow inbound connections from outside the campus network.
-This is much like a home router works and exactly like the campus WiFi works.
-See also https://wikis.utexas.edu/x/ggcMBQ.
+- NAT: The choice of NAT (Network Address Translation) allows your VM to connect outbound to the internet globally, but does not generally allow inbound connections from outside the campus network.
+This functionality is much like that of a home router works and exactly like that of the campus WiFi.
+To learn more, check this wiki article on NAT for unit wired networks.

-- Private = campus-routed - Your VM can talk to other computers on campus, and other on-campus computers (and remote computers IF they come in via the UT-VPN) can reach your VM.
+- Private: These networks are campus-routed; your VM can talk to other computers on campus, and other on-campus computers (and remote computers IF they come in via the UT-VPN) can reach your VM.

-- The VLAN number doesn't really play into the decision, it's just a way we can keep track of which VLANs are being provisioned to currently.
+- The VLAN number doesn't really play into the decision; it's just a way the support team can keep track of which VLANs are being provisioned to currently.

-- I'm provisioning a public web server for a UT entity that needs to serve constituents outside of the UT-campus as well as inside it.
-The server is not Windows, not going to be joined to the AUSTIN domain.
+- You are provisioning a public web server for a UT entity that needs to serve constituents outside of the UT Campus as well as inside it.
+The server is not Windows and is not going to be joined to the AUSTIN domain.
 Choose: UTNIC-Public-vlan-xxx

-- I'm provisioning a Linux file server.
-The client machines that will use the file server are all on-campus.
+- You are provisioning a Linux file server.
+The client machines that will use the file server are all on campus.
 Updates will come from Satellite or another on-campus repository.
 Choose: UTNIC-Private-vlan-xxx

 - Choose: AUSTIN-Public-vlan-xxx